Average Loss of Consortium Settlement Amount in FloridaTrusted Content

 Loss of consortium is a category of non economic damages that compensates family members for losses they suffer as a result of their loved one’s injury.
 Typically, spouses, parents, and children of injured parties can claim compensation through loss of consortium settlements.
 Essentially, loss of consortium damages compensate parties for intangible losses that they suffer as a result of the loss of their loved one or their loved one’s loss of ability to function in a certain way.

-At Abrahamson & Uiterwyk, one of the most common questions about loss of consortium settlements we hear is, What is loss of consortium worth?
-Read for more information on loss of consortium, including loss of consortium claim values.
+The attorney’s near you at Abrahamson & Uiterwyk, one of the most common questions about loss of consortium settlements we hear is, what is loss of consortium worth?
+Read for more information on Florida loss of consortium, including loss of consortium claim values.

 What Is the Average Loss of Consortium Settlement?

-Unfortunately, there is no clear answer we can give regarding loss of consortium settlement amounts.
+According to the wrongful death settlement examples listed on this page, the typical Florida loss of consortium settlement is anywhere from $600,000 to $11,500,000.
+Loss of consortium settlements depend greatly on the unique circumstances of each case which is why there is no accurate average settlement amount for loss of consortium in Florida.
 The truth is that there are numerous factors and circumstances that affect how much a loss of consortium claim is worth.
 The main reason that loss of consortium settlement amounts differ so much is that the accidents and injuries that give rise to loss of consortium claims are all unique.

 As a result, their settlement amounts, including any claims for loss of consortium, are also unique.
 However, with that said, there are ways that you can maximize your loss of consortium claim.